Amandeep404/Resume-Builder/README.md

 •	Preview your changes to ensure the resume looks appealing.
 Export and download:
 •	When you are satisfied with your resume, click on generate resume.

-Contributing
-•	Contributions to the Resume Builder project are welcome!
-If you would like to contribute, please follow the guidelines outlined in the CONTRIBUTING.md file in the project repository.